A Utah Firearm Bill of Sale is a document showing the details of a gun sale and transfer.

 Utah does not regulate the private sales of firearms within the state.

-Utah has no restrictions on the private sale of firearms.
-Private sellers are not required to conduct background checks on purchasers.
+Utah has no requirements for the private sale of firearms.
+Private sellers do not have to conduct background checks on purchasers.

 Private sellers are prohibited from selling or transferring a weapon to individuals the seller knows are not allowed to possess firearms under Utah law.
 (Utah Code § 76-10-503).